ktaka-ccmp/google-oauth2-example/Detailed.md

 ### restapi/views.py

 ApiLoginView receives credential(JWT) signed by google as the request body.
-It authenticates a user written in the credential(auth.authenticate), then creates a session for that user that is set as a cookie(auth.login).
+It authenticates a user written in the credential(auth.authenticate), then creates a session cookie for that user(auth.login).

 ApiLogoutView clears the session and unset the cookie.